Applications Closed for Spring 2025-Fall 2025 Cohort

 Kristalee Gonzalez-Perez

-Kristalee Gonzalez-Perez is a second-year student from Augusta, Georgia majoring in Political Science and International Affairs with minors in Law, Jurisprudence, the State, and Human Rights and Security.
-She part of the executive board for Latinos Invested in the Students of Tomorrow, a mentorship organization for Latinx students.
-Kristalee is also part of Activa Tu Speaking, a class-turned-club that connects students from UGA with students from Guadalajara, Mexico.
-Through Activa Tu Speaking, Kristalee has gained knowledge in sustainability and engineering, while putting into practice her Spanish skills.
+Kristalee Gonzalez-Perez is a third-year student from Augusta, Georgia majoring in Political Science and International Affairs with minors in Law, Jurisprudence, the State, and Human Rights and Security.
+Over the summer, Kristalee had the privilege of interning at the Columbia County District Attorney’s Office.
+On campus, she serves as the treasurer for Latinos Invested in the Students of Tomorrow, a mentorship organization for Latinx students.
+Kristalee is also part of Activa Tu Speaking, a class-turned-club that connects UGA students with Guadalajara, Mexico students.
+Through Activa Tu Speaking, Kristalee has gained knowledge in sustainability and engineering while practicing her Spanish skills.
 In the fall of 2023, Kristalee obtained UGA’s Sustainability Grant, and with it, she hopes to expand the students’ accessibility to reliable solar-powered tables and knowledge of how these tables function.
-In the spring of 2024, she will serve as a peer-learning assistant in INTL 1100: Global Issues.
+She serves as a lead peer-learning assistant in INTL 3200.

 Chris Haswell